 Age-wise analysis indicates lower compliance among individuals aged 16-30 years (aOR = 0.67, 95% CI: 0.31-0.89, p = 0.428) compared to those aged 0-19 years.
 Likewise, patients aged 45 years above indicate low compliance with rabies PEP (aOR = 0.74, 95% CI: 0.13-0.93, p = 0.520) though statistically insignificant.
 Individuals bitten by cats indicate lower compliance (aOR = 0.32, 95% CI: 0.31-0.97, p = 0.220), while those with small-sized wounds show higher compliance (aOR = 2.02, 95% CI: 1.01-3.09, p = 0.182).
 In addition, patients living within a distance of 20-39 km from health facilities had higher compliance (aOR = 3.16, 95% CI: 2.24-7.57, p = 0.464) compared to those found within 0-19 km, while those within 40-70 km show lower compliance (aOR = 0.65, 95% CI: 0.6-0.96, p = 0.838), though not statistically significant.
 Patients bitten on the lower parts of the body show higher compliance (aOR = 1.26, 95% CI: 1.08-8.38, p = 0.414) compared to those bitten on the upper parts.
 Patients with primary school education demonstrate higher compliance with rabies PEP protocols, as indicated by high odds (aOR=1.47, 95% CI: 1.05-2.78, p = 0.171).
 However, religious affiliation, particularly being Muslim, shows a lower odds ratio for compliance (aOR = 0.47, 95% CI: 0.13-0.96, p = 0.923) compared to Christian religious groups, although this difference is not statistically significant.

 Findings from this study indicated that more than fifty percent of dog bite victims were males and were under the age of 15 years, the majority reside in rural areas (84%) within a 25km radius of health facilities.
-This finding is consistent with study conducted in Philippines whereby most of the participants (61%) were male [16].
+This finding is consistent with a study conducted in the Philippines whereby most of the participants (61%) were male [16].
 It was also found that a small percentage of patients 4% completed the WHO-recommended five-dose rabies vaccine regimen according to the Essen intramuscular protocol [23].

 The study revealed a significant association between female gender and PEP compliance, which may be due to differences in activity patterns and cultural factors [23-24].
 These findings are consistent with other research showing that females are more likely to seek timely anti-rabies treatment [5,25-27].
 Women perceive the risk of rabies infection more seriously than men, leading to greater compliance with PEP protocols following animal bites or exposure incidents.
 This signifies a gender imbalance in PEP.
 To improve PEP uptake among males, it is crucial to address the barriers and challenges they face in accessing medical care after an animal bite.
 The study findings suggest that patients who used bicycles or walked to PEP clinics were more likely to complete the recommended PEP doses.
 This might be due to their proximity to health facilities and the absence of transportation costs.
 On the other hand, patients who had to bear transportation expenses, such as those using motorcycles, were less likely to comply with the PEP regimen, likely due to the financial burden associated with transport and other medical costs related to PEP.